Entertainment News Roundup: China sentences Canadian pop star Kris Wu to 13 years for rape; Adidas launches probe into misconduct allegations against Kanye West and more | Entertainment

 Entertainment News Roundup: China sentences Canadian pop star Kris Wu to 13 years for rape; Adidas launches probe into misconduct allegations against Kanye West and more

-Adidas said it initiated the probe after receiving an anonymous letter making several allegations against the musician, who now goes by Ye.
+Cara, 63, passed away at her Florida home, her publicist Judith Moose said in a statement posted on Twitter, and the cause of death is currently unknown.
 Jennifer Lopez announces "This is Me" album follow-up 20 years later Twenty years after she put out her album "This Is Me...
-Then", singer and actor Jennifer Lopez announced on Friday a follow-up "This Is Me...

 Following is a summary of current entertainment news briefs.